Wild Pantry

 Poke Salad Greens (also called in the South as "salat, sallet, salet, sallit, or sallat") cannot be eaten raw in a "salad", poke weed, poke greens).

-IN STOCK - Fresh poke greens are seasonal and available as Mother Nature dictates, usually early spring to summer.
-Often there is a new crop that sprouts in the fall just before first frost.
+Fresh poke greens are seasonal and available as Mother Nature dictates, usually early spring to just before summer.

-If you want just the stems or stalks for pickling for frying like okra, please advise amount and we can quote a price per pound.
+If you want just the stems or stalks for pickling for frying like okra, please advise amount and we can quote a price per pound on just the stems.

 Salat is the German word for salad, and probably came to the Ozarks with German settlers.